Darryl Rogers

 Darryl Dale Rogers (May 28, 1934 – July 10, 2018) was an American football player and coach.
 He served as the head coach at California State College at Hayward—now known as California State University, East Bay (1965), California State University, Fresno (1966–1972), San Jose State University (1973–1975), Michigan State University (1976–1979), and Arizona State University (1980–1984), compiling a career college football record of 129–84–7.
 From 1985 to 1988, Rogers was the head coach of Detroit Lions the National Football League (NFL), tallying a mark of 18–40.
 In 1991, served as head coach of the Winnipeg Blue Bombers of the Canadian Football League (CFL), coaching the Blue Bombers to a 9–9 record and an appearance in the East Final.

 Early life and education

 Born in Los Angeles, Rogers graduated from Jordan High School in Long Beach, California.
 After attending Long Beach City College, Rogers transferred to Fresno State College (now California State University, Fresno).
 At Fresno State, Rogers completed two degrees in physical education, a bachelor's degree in 1957 and master's degree in 1964.
 He played at end, with both wide receiver and defensive back roles, on the Fresno State Bulldogs football team in 1955 and 1956.

-In the 1957 NFL draft, the Los Angeles Rams selected Rogers in the 24th round.
+In the 1957 NFL draft, the Los Angeles Rams selected Rogers in the 24th round with the 280th overall pick.